 Activity (Left Y-Axis or) and Activity (Right Y-Axis or): Net Activity score, Ideas, Comments, Votes, Idea Views, Stage Actions, Idea Stage Changes, Moderator Activity Count, Moderator Activity/Idea Submitted, Logins, and Engaged Users.

 We have provided a summary of some key calculations below.

-- User activities such as commenting, voting and idea submission are totalled through simple addition and provided in either a weekly or monthly breakdown.
+User activities such as commenting, voting, and idea submission are totaled through simple addition and provided in either a weekly or monthly breakdown.
 Filtering by group or custom profile response will display activity by specific segments of your crowd.
-Filtering by campaign will show actions taken within that campaign.
+Filtering by the campaign will show actions taken within that campaign.
 Filtering by custom field responses will filter for activity taken on ideas where that response has been selected.

 Ideas + comments + (0.3 * (up votes - (0.8 * down votes))) + stage actions

 Stage Actions vs Idea Stage Changes: These two activity types sound similar, but are actually very different.
 It is, therefore, worth clarifying the different definitions.
 Stage actions total all the actions users have taken to contribute to non-ideate stages (such as reviews submitted, teams joined, etc).
 Idea Stage Changes totals all the times that ideas have changed stage.
 When recording the stage change data we are recording all activity without differentiating between “forward” and “backward” movement; moving 10 ideas back to your first stage will register as 10 stage changes, just as moving those same 10 ideas back to your second stage will register another 10.